DavidBetteridge/AdventOfCode2022/readme.md

 This was a DFS problem which required optimisation.
 I used two tricks

 1. I added the `@lru_cache(maxsize=None)` decorator to my recursive function so it didn't need to process branches a second time.
 2. I used a variation of the `if depth_so_far >= depth:` trick above,  but this time I compared the best score so far with an estimate of the best possible score I could get from this branch.
-This estimate must never underestimate it's score and otherwise a potentially winning branch might be skipped.
+This estimate must never underestimate it's score as otherwise a potentially winning branch might be skipped.

 ```Python
 @lru_cache(maxsize=None)